Frank0945/fix-yt-traditional-chinese-subtitle/README.md

 Corrected the issue that prevented the proper display of YouTube's automatic translation in Traditional Chinese.

-The options in the subtitles menu will be modified to "Fixed Chinese (Traditional)" when your YouTube language is set to Chinese (Traditional).
-However, the modification will still take effect without the "Fixed" tag.
+The options in the subtitles menu will be modified to "Corrected Chinese (Traditional)" when your YouTube language is set to Chinese (Traditional).
+However, the modification will still take effect without the "Corrected" tag.

 ## What did I do?